 Fans no doubt love hockey in this area, and they are a knowledgeable bunch, but they are lacking that extra level which could make this arena a tough place to play.

-Parking will cost you just $2, and getting in or out of the arena is really no trouble at all, as there are plenty of personnel to guide you to your parking space, and to ease the egress of traffic afterwards.
+Parking is free, and getting in or out of the arena is no trouble at all, as there is plenty of personnel to guide you to your parking space, and to ease the egress of traffic afterward.

-Restrooms are of an adequate size and clean.
+The restrooms are of adequate size and are clean.

-Single game tickets are only $12 for adults, or $6 for all of those aged 18 or under.
-Students can purchase a full season ticket for $98, while non-students will pay $216 for a full slate of games.
+Single-game tickets are only $12 for adults or $6 for all of those aged 18 or under.
+Students and kids under 18 can purchase a full season ticket for $95, while non-student adults will pay $199 for a full slate of games.
 With few other sports options, I would think that anyone who could afford it would spring for a season ticket, although single games are certainly reasonably priced.
-Add in $2 parking, a drink, and a hot dog, and you'll still spend less than $20 on a Division I hockey game.
-It really is a great bargain.
+Add in parking, a drink, and a pasty, and you’ll still spend less than $20 on a Division I hockey game.
+It is a great bargain.

 The chance to sit beneath three championship banners certainly adds to the experience and is worth an extra point.

 Seamore the Sea Duck, makes his rounds throughout the crowd.
-I was impressed with how much territory he covered during the contest, seemingly giving every fan a chance to interact with this big blue bird.
+He covers a lot of territory during the contest, seemingly giving every fan a chance to interact with this big blue-clad bird.

 One final extra point for all of the displays of the hockey past of Lake Superior State.
 There is also a jersey of every former player to have made it to the NHL, a chance for fans to reminisce about former players and dream of current players making their way to the top level of hockey.

 Just an hour north of the iconic Mackinac Bridge, Lake Superior State is the most accessible of the Upper Peninsula college hockey venues for hockey fans in the Lower Peninsula of Michigan.
-I combined my trip to LSSU with a stop on historic Mackinac Island, something I would highly recommend to other fans during the early part of the season (October).
-For residents of the Upper Peninsula or across the International Bridge to Ontario, you will certainly get your money's worth if you go to see a game at Taffy Abel Arena.
+Combine a trip to LSSU with a stop on historic Mackinac Island during the early part of the season (October).
+For residents of the Upper Peninsula or across the International Bridge to Ontario, you will certainly get your money’s worth if you go to see a game at Taffy Abel Ice Arena.